andersflemmen/distroless-test/README.md

 # distroless-test

+Built Docker image can be found at Docker Hub:
+`andersflemmen/distroless-test:latest`

 The image built with Maven by Jib in this example crashes with the following output in OpenShift:
 ```
 Verifying certificates...